eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 ## Open Questions

-1. Will the `micromark-extension-gfm-alert` and `mdast-util-gfm-alert` plugins be published as separate packages?
+- Question 1.
+Will the `micromark-extension-gfm-alert` and `mdast-util-gfm-alert` plugins be published as separate packages?
+- Answer 1.
+According to the [comment](https://github.com/eslint/rfcs/pull/138#discussion_r2288501879), it is not preferred to have additional packages to maintain for this.

 ## Help Needed